ericfayhuynh/Pandas-challenge/README.md

 # Pandas-challenge

 ### Objective
-Utilize Pandas DataFrames to analyze school and standardized test data.
-Aggregate data to showcase trends in school performance and provide key metrics for decision-making.
+In this module's challenge, the aim is to leverage the power of Pandas DataFrames to perform an in-depth analysis of school and standardized test data.
+By utilizing Pandas' capabilities, the goal is to extract meaningful insights, identify trends, and calculate essential metrics that will aid in making informed decisions for the city's school district.
+The challenge involves aggregating data, summarizing key statistics, and presenting them in a coherent and organized manner.

 ### Summary
-As the Chief Data Scientist for the city's school district, I analyzed district-wide standardized test results.
-Calculated metrics include total unique schools, students, budget, average math and reading scores, and passing percentages.
-School-level summaries and rankings were generated, revealing trends in performance.
+In this challenge, I employed Pandas to conduct a comprehensive analysis of district-wide standardized test results.
+The process involved creating DataFrames to calculate vital statistics such as total schools, students, budgets, and average math and reading scores.
+The analysis was further extended to individual schools, shedding light on their performance and highlighting trends.
+This insightful analysis provides valuable information for informed decision-making within the school district.

 ### Tools/Libraries Used
 - Pandas